tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 ## The Webhook Connector

-When an order is issued or has been changed at Tradecloud, we will trigger your webhook.
+When an order has been changed at Tradecloud, we will trigger your webhook, which optionally contains the order event.

 The webhook is most suitable for companies with real time, high volume orders and having a web server or integration platform, firewall and SSL certificate available.